-Statue of Dulcinea looking at Don Quixote and Sancho Panza in the Windmills of la Mota del Cuervo.
+Statue of Dulcinea del Toboso looking at Don Quixote and Sancho Panza in front of a Windmill of la Mota del Cuervo.

 We know that Don Quixote was in love with Dulcinea.
 But … What did Dulcinea feel for Don Quixote?
 Look at this picture and imagine what goes through Dulcinea’s head when she looks at the famous Knight of La Mancha.
 And meanwhile … What is Sancho Panza doing?
 It’s not possible…!!!
 He’s drinking wine in a boot !!!
 Sancho Panza was a wine lover of the 16th century!
 Health Sancho Panza!